Tan Ping Koon: Sentence and imprisonment

 Before they were led away from the courtroom, Tan was allowed to speak to his daughter and younger sister, and he cried as he conversed with the two of them, while Chua, who had only one relative appearing in court, remained silent and calm during and after sentencing.
-When she was interviewed, Tan's estranged wife commented that if only her husband did not gamble, he would not have became heavily in debt and ended up having to serve his time in jail for the rest of his life.
+When she was interviewed, Tan's estranged wife commented that if only her husband did not gamble, he would not have become heavily in debt and ended up having to serve his time in jail for the rest of his life.

 Tan, whose sentence was backdated to the date of his capture (27 December 2003), is currently serving his sentence at Changi Prison.
 If he served with good behaviour, it is possible that Tan, after serving at least twenty years of his sentence, can be released on parole should he reached the conditions for eligibility.

 During his time of imprisonment, Tan's case was re-adapted by Singaporean crime show Singaporean crime show Crimewatch, airing as the ninth episode of the show's annual season in 2004 (the year he was sentenced).
 Also, during the 17th year mark of Tan's sentence, Chua died at the age of 58 due to suicide in July 2020, leaving Tan the only one of the kidnappers who remained alive while in prison; it was not known how Tan, then 51 or 52 years old, reacted to the death of his old friend.